Dynamic Games

 Suppose that we are at time \(t\) and player \(B\) makes an offer.
 Player \(A\) accepts the offer if and only if \(1-y \ge 0\).
 Thus, player \(B\), aiming at maximizing her share, solves \[\max_{1-y \ge 0} y\] and offers \(y=1\).
 At time \(t-1\), player \(B\) knows that if the game proceeds to time \(t\), player \(A\) will accept the offer \(y=1\).
 Therefore, if she waits for the next time point, player \(B\) can gain \(\delta_{B}\cdot 1\) in present value terms.
 Hence, she accepts any offer of player \(A\) securing her at least this gain, namely \(1-x \ge \delta_{B}\).
 Player \(A\) anticipates this behavior, solves \[\max_{1-x \ge \delta_{B}} x,\] and offers \(x=1-\delta_{B}\).

 At time \(t-2\), player \(A\) knows that if she delays, she can gain \(1-\delta_{B}\), which corresponds to gaining \(\delta_{A}(1-\delta_{B})\) discounted in time \(t-2\) terms.
 She, therefore, accepts an offer if \(1-y \ge \delta_{A} - \delta_{A}\delta_{B}\).
 Thus, player \(B\) solves \[\max_{1-y \ge \delta_{A} - \delta_{A}\delta_{B}} y\] and offers \(y = 1 - \delta_{A} + \delta_{A}\delta_{B}\).
-In a similar manner, one argues that, at time \(t-3\), player \(A\) solves \[\max_{1-x \ge \delta_{B} - \delta_{A}\delta_{B} + \delta_{A}\delta_{B}^2} x,\] and offers \(x=1 - \delta_{B} + \delta_{A}\delta_{B} - \delta_{A}\delta_{B}^2\).
+In a similar manner, one argues that at time \(t-3\) player \(A\) solves \[\max_{1-x \ge \delta_{B} - \delta_{A}\delta_{B} + \delta_{A}\delta_{B}^2} x,\] and offers \(x=1 - \delta_{B} + \delta_{A}\delta_{B} - \delta_{A}\delta_{B}^2\).

 Repeating the aforementioned recursive arguments, we find that player \(A\)’s offer at date \(t-(2n-1)\) (observe that, because we started with player \(B\), player \(A\) moves at odd offer-rounds) is